cknd/stackprinter/README.md

 # Caveats

 Inspecting and formatting isn't thread safe: Other threads don't stop just because we're looking at their call stacks.
 So, in multi-threaded programs, variables may change _while we're busy walking through the stack and printing it_.
 This can create confusing logs in some rare cases.
-If in doubt, and you still don't have a debugger, maybe play with the `Traceprinter` (see below): It hooks into the interpreter's `trace` function to print frames immediately as they are executed.
+If in doubt, and you still don't have a debugger, maybe play with the `Traceprinter` (see above).
+It hooks into the interpreter's `trace` function to print frames immediately as they are executed.
 This is basically an automated version of putting lots of print statements in your code.
 Slows everything down though, of course.

 # Docs